OCFL/extensions/docs/NNNN-hash-and-id-n-tuple-storage-layout.md

 ## Procedure

-The following is an outline of the steps to follow to map an OCFL object identifier to an OCFL object root path using this extension (also see the Python Code section):
+The following is an outline of the steps to follow to map an OCFL object identifier to an OCFL object root path using this extension (also see the ["Python Code"](#python-code) section):

 1. The OCFL object identifier is encoded as UTF-8 and hashed using the specified `digestAlgorithm`.
 2. The digest is encoded as a lower-case hex string.